BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 ####  20\.
 AWS Marketplace

+**20.1.**  Buyer Terms.
+If you purchase or obtain access to any Content or services through AWS Marketplace, the following AWS Marketplace Buyer Terms apply to you:

-**20.1.** Except to the extent Content made available through AWS Marketplace is provided to you under a separate license that expressly states otherwise, neither you nor any End User may, or may attempt to, (a) modify, alter, tamper with, repair, or otherwise create derivative works of any Content, (b) reverse engineer, disassemble, or decompile the Content or apply any other process or procedure to derive the source code of any software included in the Content, (c) resell or sublicense the Content, (d) transfer Content outside the Services without specific authorization to do so, or (e) tamper with or circumvent any controls or make unauthorized copies of the Content.
+**20.1.1.** Except to the extent Content made available through AWS Marketplace is provided to you under a separate license that expressly states otherwise, neither you nor any End User may, or may attempt to, (a) modify, alter, tamper with, repair, or otherwise create derivative works of any Content, (b) reverse engineer, disassemble, or decompile the Content or apply any other process or procedure to derive the source code of any software included in the Content, (c) resell or sublicense the Content, (d) transfer Content outside the Services without specific authorization to do so, or (e) tamper with or circumvent any controls or make unauthorized copies of the Content.

-**20.2.** AWS may stop providing AWS Marketplace (or any features of or listings within AWS Marketplace), without prior notice to you.
+**20.1.2.**  AWS may stop providing AWS Marketplace (or any features of or listings within AWS Marketplace), without prior notice to you.
 In addition, AWS may disable or remove Content you have purchased on AWS Marketplace, if AWS reasonably determines that the Content may violate any Policies or any other regulations, policies, or laws.

-**20.3.**  To the extent authorized by the respective third party provider on AWS Marketplace, AWS may disable access to or remove any Third Party Content you purchased or subscribed to on AWS Marketplace in the event of overdue and uncollected payments, upon AWS providing you with at least 30 days’ advance written notice.
+**20.1.3.**  To the extent authorized by the respective third party provider on AWS Marketplace, AWS may disable access to or remove any Third Party Content you purchased or subscribed to on AWS Marketplace in the event of overdue and uncollected payments, upon AWS providing you with at least 30 days’ advance written notice.

-**20.4.** Professional services offered on AWS Marketplace by third parties are subject to separate terms and conditions specified by the respective third party.
+**20.1.4.** Professional services offered on AWS Marketplace by third parties are subject to separate terms and conditions specified by the respective third party.
 AWS has no control over and makes no guarantees about such services.

-**20.5.**  If you are a buyer on AWS Marketplace, you are responsible for collecting tax documentation, withholding as required, and filing all tax forms with your applicable tax authorities for your AWS Marketplace transactions.
+**20.1.5.**  If you are a buyer on AWS Marketplace, you are responsible for collecting tax documentation, withholding as required, and filing all tax forms with your applicable tax authorities for your AWS Marketplace transactions.
 If you are a buyer making a payment of U.S. source services or royalty income to a non-U.S. third party provider, all such collection, withholding, and filing obligations are yours as we do not act as a Withholding Agent as defined by U.S. Treas.
 Reg.
 1.1441-7(a).
+In certain countries, AWS will collect fees and taxes on behalf of the seller and remit the taxes and subscription payment to the seller.

-**20.6.** For purposes of facilitating your purchases from third parties on AWS Marketplace, the applicable AWS Contracting Party under the Agreement is set out in the table below.
+**20.1.6.** For purposes of facilitating your purchases from third parties on AWS Marketplace, the applicable AWS Contracting Party under the Agreement is set out in the table below.
 Notwithstanding the foregoing, Amazon Web Services, Inc. continues to be the invoicing party for third party products